meladybrown/Moon/craft & diy/index.md

 ---
-layout: post-list
+layout: craft & diy
-title: All Posts
+title: All Craft & DIY
-excerpt: "A List of Posts"
+excerpt: "A List of Craft & DIY"
 comments: false
 ---